Networks and behavior in organizations

 Course work is assessed on the basis of one midterm test (30%), a final exam (60%), and class engagement (10%).

 The midterm test lasts 45 minutes and involves a 15 multiple choice questions based on the lectures and material covered in class up to the test date.

-The final exam lasts 90 minutes and involves a mixture of multiple choice questions and the analysis of the students’ own personal network.
+The final exam lasts 90 minutes and involves a mixture of multiple choice questions and the analysis of a network.
 The final exam will be based on the readings and material covered over the whole course.

-Class engagement is demonstrated by autonomy in installing, using and maintaining the free software resources needed for the exercises and by coming to class ready to discuss the assigned exercises and/or readings.
-Resit exams, or exams that are - for any reason - sustained outside the Fall 21-22 exam session (January-February, 2022), will account for 100% of the course grade.
+Resit exams, or exams that are - for any reason - sustained outside the Fall 22-23 exam session (January-February 2023), will account for 100% of the course grade.